 I regard research as a privilege as well as a responsibility and endeavor to conduct impactful research that contributes to both theory and practice.
-I hope to write more business and policy-related content for public media once I wrap up some research projects.
+I hope to write more public-facing scholarly work once I wrap up some research projects.
 So far, on this front, I have published lots of tweets at @kcvgd.
 The handle is a shorthand for "KC Vagabond."
 The Twitter banner photo was taken in 2010 at a conservation area in Bolikhamxay province, Laos.

 Here are my best-known refereed academic writings (* denotes equal authorship).

 Cao, K. & Gehman, J*.
 2021.
 Certified B Corporations and Benefit Corporations.
 Oxford Bibliographies in Management.
 Edited by Ricky W. Griffin.
 Oxford University Press.
 DOI: 10.1093/OBO/9780199846740-0203